onflow/flow-go/cmd/bootstrap/README.md

   - stake

 #### Root Block for main consensus
-* Genesis Block
+* Root Block
-* Genesis QC: votes from consensus nodes for the genesis block (required to start consensus)
+* Root QC: votes from consensus nodes for the root block (required to start consensus)
+* Root Execution Result: execution result for the initial execution state
+* Root Block Seal: block seal for the initial execution result

 #### Root Blocks for Collector clusters
-_Each cluster_ of collector nodes needs to have its own genesis Block and genesis QC
+_Each cluster_ of collector nodes needs to have its own root Block and root QC
-* Genesis `ClusterBlockProposal`
+* Root `ClusterBlockProposal`
-* Genesis QC from cluster for their respective `ClusterBlockProposal`
+* Root QC from cluster for their respective `ClusterBlockProposal`

 # Usage